Add USDC to checkout without replacing cards

 - Track fee savings versus your card baseline.

-- Track support issues by chain, token, and wallet.
+- Track buyer questions by chain, token, and wallet.

 FAQ